ActuallyTaylor/HydrogenReporter/README.md

 </p>

 # Hydrogen Reporter
-A SwiftIU based console and view state reporter that can be used to see active logs and system statistics.
+A fast and lightweight SwiftUI console and view state reporter that can be used to see active logs and system statistics.
+Extremely useful for on the go debugging or when your apps need to be debugged over long periods of times that you can't be connected to a computer for!

 ## Features
 - View and debug SwiftUI view state during app execution with no computer